Espyo/Pikifen/README.txt

         Because windows sometimes break under Windows.
         Open Options.txt, go to the line with "window_pos_hack=false", and change it to "window_pos_hack=true".

-    Why is it so slow?
-        It IS a complex engine running the flexible logic behind several dozens of entities, so it's only natural.
-        Check the Options.txt file and use the Pikmin Fanon page for settings that you can change in order to sacrifice appearance for performance.

     Why are some textures black, but not HUD elements?
         I'm not quite sure, but I can tell that this only happens if a) you're using Wine, b) with JPG images.
         So you can either try compiling the engine for your native platform to get rid of the problem, or change the JPG images on the Game_data folder to PNG, but remember to update files for areas, enemies, etc. to point to the new files.